Color term: Stage VII+

 Languages with further color distinction use relativistic light/dark terms like light blue / dark blue (in comparison to blue sky / blue ocean), or pale red / deep red.

 Italian, Russian and Hebrew have twelve basic color terms, each distinguishing blue and light blue.
-A Russian will make the same red/pink and orange/brown distinctions, but will also make a further distinction between синий (sinii) and голубой (goluboi), which English speakers would call dark and light blue.
-To Russian speakers, sinii and goluboi are as separate as red and pink, or orange and brown.
+A Russian will make the same red/pink and orange/brown distinctions, but will also make a further distinction between синий (siniy) and голубой (goluboy), which English speakers would call dark and light blue.
+To Russian speakers, siniy and goluboy are as separate as red and pink, or orange and brown.

 Hungarian and Turkish distinguish multiple words for 'red': piros and vörös (Hungarian; vörös is a darker red), and kırmızı, al, and kızıl (Turkish); kırmızı now includes all reds but originally referred to crimson, to which it is cognate, while kızıl mainly refers to scarlet and other orange-tinted or brownish reds.
 Two words for 'red' are also found in Irish and Scottish Gaelic: (dearg for light, bright red and rua or ruadh respectively for dark, brownish red).
 Turkish also has two words for 'white' (beyaz and ak) and 'black' (siyah and kara).
 Ak and beyaz have the same meaning, while kara is a broader term than siyah and also includes dark browns; which word is used also depends on the kind of object being described.
 Both ak and kara are of Turkic origin, while siyah is borrowed from Persian, and beyaz from Arabic بياض bayāḍ.

 In Serbo-Croatian there are differences in dark brown (mrk), brown (smeđ and kestenjast), red (crven), pink (ružičast), and orange (narandžast), as well as in blue hues: navy blue (teget), dark blue (modar), blue (plav), and ash blue.

-An interesting case that deviates from this pattern is Irish's two words for green:
+A case that deviates from this pattern is Irish's two words for green: